 For the three states with a separate field-test segment (states with a legacy science test), field-test forms were constructed using a balanced incomplete design and spiraled across students.
-For the independent field test, items were administered under a linear-on-the-fly (LOFT) design, where the only blueprint constraint imposed was that students received four stand-alone items and two cluster items for each of the three science disciplines.
-For the states with an operational test, field-test items were embedded within the operational test.
+For the independent field test, items were administered under a LOFT design, where the only blueprint constraint imposed was that students received four stand-alone items and two cluster items for each of the three science disciplines.

+In three states with an operational test, field-test items were embedded within the operational test.
 Some of the states with an operational test (New Hampshire, Rhode Island, Vermont) opted for a test in which operational items were grouped by science discipline.
 For these three states, the field-test items were presented together in a fourth group of items.
 The sequence of the four sets of items (corresponding to the three disciplines and a set of field-test items) was randomized across students.
-Other states opted for a test design in which the items were not grouped by discipline (Connecticut, Oregon, West Virginia).
+Other states opted for a test design in which the items were not grouped by discipline (Connecticut, Oregon, and West Virginia).
 In these three states, field-test items were administered at random positions throughout the test.
 A student received either a field-test item cluster or a set of five field-test stand-alone items.
-The test design for the MSSA is discussed in Section 3.3.
+The test design for the MSSA is discussed in Section 0, Test Design.

-For any given state, a minimum sample size of 1,500 students per field-test item was targeted.
+A minimum sample size of 1,500 students per field-test item was targeted for any given state.
 Most items were administered in two or more states.

-Table 20 to Table 22 present the number of cluster items and stand-alone items that were shared between the field-test pools of any two states.
+Table 20, Table 21, and Table 22 present the numbers of cluster items and stand-alone items that were shared between the field-test pools of any two states.
 The numbers below the diagonal represent the numbers for all the field-test items, and the numbers above the diagonal represent the number of common field-test items at the time of calibration.
-The shaded diagonal elements represent the number of field-test items that were administered only in the given state (in parentheses, the number of unique field-test items at the time of calibration).
+The shaded diagonal elements represent the number of field-test items that were administered only in the given state (with the number of unique field-test items at the time of calibration in parentheses).
 Table 20 presents the results for elementary schools, Table 21 presents the results for middle schools, and Table 22 presents the results for high schools.
 The numbers at field testing are slightly different from the numbers at calibration because some items were rejected during rubric validation.

 Table 20.
-Number of Common Elementary School Field-Test Items Administered and Calibrated in Spring 2019
+Common Elementary School Field-Test Items Administered and Calibrated, Spring 2019